Antarctica/Climbing/Hack/Humor/Photo Navigation: < Previous or Next >

 Right: Our tracks in the Corneille couloir.

-The Corneille couloir is one of those off-track things you can't find if you aren't shown.
+The Corneille couloir is one of those off-track things you can't find if it ain't shown to you.
 It's a good thing having a guide like Vincent then, but he has to leave early to pick up his kids off school.
 So in the evening I decide to do that couloir a second time.
-I'm enjoying the sunset during the long traverse and stop briefly for an urgent need, when I hear a pircing howl.
-Thinking it's a crazy-ass mountain crow, I start again on the traverse when a wolf crosses the snow right ahead of me !
+I'm enjoying the sunset during the long lonely traverse and stop briefly for an urgent need, when I hear a piercing howl.
+Thinking it's a crazy-ass mountain crow, I just about resume the traverse when a wolf crosses the snow right ahead of me !
+A pretty rare sight in those parts where they've been coming back only for the last few years, having been exterminated to the last a century or so ago.

 Sunset on Grand Pre.